Position

 Responsibilities:

-• Conduct regular safety inspections and audits to identify potential hazards and ensure compliance with safety regulations.
+• Conduct regular safety inspections and audits to identify potential hazards and ensure compliance with safety standards.

-• Provide safety training and education to employees and management.
+• Provide training and education to employees on safety protocols, hazard recognition, and emergency response procedures.

 Qualifications